chrisogwuche/XpressPayment_Airtime_Service/README.md

 # How To Install and Run XpressPayment Airtime Application

 1. Clone the repo https://github.com/chrisogwuche/XpressPayment_Airtime_Service
-2. Install docker (For Running Testing)
+2. Install docker (To run testing)
 3. Run docker